Menstrual Cycle Periodization

 Final Thoughts

 Keeping expectations in check, the objective isn’t to ensure that every workout is awesome.
-We do occasionally need to wade through some muck as part of the normal adaptation process (as well as just life in general), and can’t expect to feel crisp and refreshed all of the time.
+You do occasionally need to wade through some muck as part of the normal adaptation process (as well as just life in general), and can’t expect to feel crisp and refreshed all of the time.
 There are still daily ups and downs.

 If you are firmly in the first half of your cycle and have an inclination to abandon lifting for a bubble bath… you might need to come correct.